enweg/BayesFlux.jl/docs/src/introduction/linear-regression.md

-This is a standard linear model and we would likely be better off using STAN or Turing for this, but due to the availability of a Dense layer with linear activation function, we can also implement it in BFlux.
+This is a standard linear model and we would likely be better off using STAN or Turing for this, but due to the availability of a Dense layer with linear activation function, we can also implement it in BayesFlux.

 The first step is to define the network.
 As mentioned above, the network consists of a single Dense layer with a linear activation function (the